-- Orthodontic Treatment benefits are only available to covered dependent children up to age 26. - No Deductible and no Waiting Period. - The plan will pay up to a \$1,500 lifetime maximum per covered child. - Orthodontic Services are covered at 50% of Allowable Charges from an In-Network provider.
-After reaching the lifetime maximum, the member is responsible for 100% of all additional Orthodontic services received.
+- Orthodontic Treatment benefits are available to adults & covered dependent children up to age 26. - No Deductible and no Waiting Period. - The plan will pay up to a \$1,500 lifetime maximum per covered person. - Orthodontic Services are covered at 50% of Allowable Charges from an In-Network provider.
+After reaching the lifetime maximum, the member is responsible for 100% of all additional Orthodontic services received